BenAgro314/engsci_vault/BME205 Part 2/BME205 Week 14; Control of Breathing.md

 ##### Bronchodilation and constriction

-- bronchioles dilate due to binding of ACh with the Beta 2 receptors in the smooth muscle surrounding the tubes
+- bronchioles dilate due to binding of  E with the Beta 2 receptors in the smooth muscle surrounding the tubes

 ![[Pasted image 20210412205801.png]]